 Bill Jehle: Artist,

-Bill Jehle (yaylee) was born in El Centro, California, where he worked for his father’s architecture firm as a surveyor in the desert along the Mexican border and in the fields.
+Bill Jehle (yaylee) was born in El Centro, California, where he worked for his father’s architecture firm as a surveyor in the desert along the Mexican border and in the fields of Imperial.
 He went to art school at the University of Colorado at Boulder, Cal Arts in the early seventies and Cooper Union in New York.

 Jehle owned the West Los Angeles landmark PARIS AUDIO and for many years designed the leading edge of mobile entertainment systems for Wealthy west side car freaks.
 He designed and manufactured audio systems for Lamborghini of America and AMG as well as patented mobile solutions for MOPAR that were included as production accessories on JEEP vehicles.
 Experienced in AutoCAD and CATIA also expert with Photoshop, Illustrator, InDesign and SketchUP.
 He knows how to make things and how to get things made.